ToyotaResearchInstitute/Outdoor_imu_bno055/README.md

 ## config
 In `config/default_imu_bno055.yaml` you can

-* change the i2c device and address
+* Change the i2c device and address
 * Change the topic names that will be published.
 * Change the frame name of the imu data